 Are there any specific regulations landlords must follow when renting to tenants in Nevada?

-When it comes to renting property, landlords must follow certain regulations in order to protect the rights of their tenants.
+When it comes to renting property, landlords must follow certain rule to protect the rights of their tenants.
 These laws vary from state to state, so it’s important for landlords to be familiar with the specific regulations in their area.
-In Nevada, for example, there are a number of laws that landlords must follow when renting to tenants.
+In Nevada, for example, there are many laws that landlords must follow when renting to tenants.
 These laws cover everything from security deposits and rent increases to evictions and repairs.

 Here’s a summary of some of the most important Nevada landlord tenant laws:

 - The security deposit can be no more than three months’ rent.

 - Landlords must provide a written lease agreement.

 - Tenants have the right to a habitable home.
 This means the property must be free of rodents, insects, and other pests; have running water and electricity; and be sound.

 - Landlords must give tenants at least 24 hours’ notice before entering the property for any reason other than an emergency.